AramZS/twitter-search-shortcode/README.md

     The maximum amount of tweets that can be retrieved is 1500.

-Finally, this plugin would not have been possible without the kind sharing of code by [Daniel Thorogood](http://twitter.com/SLODeveloper) and styling information by [Kim Bui](http://twitter.com/kimbui).
+Finally, this plugin would not have been possible without the kind sharing of code by [Daniel Thorogood](http://twitter.com/SLODeveloper), who wrote almost all of the code that interacts with Twitter, and styling information by [Kim Bui](http://twitter.com/kimbui).
 It wouldn't have been possible to get that code without [#wjchat] (http://wjchat.webjournalist.org/).
 Thanks to all of them!

 == Installation ==